 The idea of traveling through time has fascinated people for centuries.
 The Time Machine by H. G. Wells continues to be a popular example of science fiction and fantasy dealing with this possibility.You can read it online.

 Before reading, discuss with students other time travel fiction they might have experienced, such as books from Time Warp Trio or Magic Tree House series or the movie Back to the Future.
-Recall the methods for time travel used in any books or movies students know about.
-Time machines are fairly rare in recent speculative fiction.
+List the methods for time travel used in any books or movies students know about.
+Time machines are fairly rare in recent speculative fiction; magic portals and wormholes are more common.

 - Crayola suggests creating a timeline with sidewalk chalk and traveling through time with movement and discussion.